rahulpadole/Geo-Attendance-System/replit.md

 ## Recent Changes (September 25, 2025)
 - Successfully imported project from GitHub
 - Installed all dependencies (npm install)
-- Configured Vite for Replit environment with `allowedHosts: true`
+- Configured Vite for Replit environment with `allowedHosts: true` for proxy support
+- Fixed WebSocket HMR configuration for HTTPS compatibility
 - Set up workflow on port 5000 with proper host configuration (0.0.0.0)
 - Configured deployment settings for production using autoscale with serve
-- Firebase integration is configured but secrets need to be set up
+- Project is fully functional and ready for development

 ## Current Status
 - ✅ Development server running on port 5000
 - ✅ Dependencies installed and configured
 - ✅ Vite configuration optimized for Replit
+- ✅ WebSocket HMR working properly
 - ✅ Deployment configuration set up
+- ✅ Project import completed successfully
-- ⚠️ Firebase secrets need to be configured for authentication to work
+- ⚠️ Firebase secrets may need to be configured for authentication to work (already has config values)

 ## Firebase Setup Required
 The application uses Firebase for authentication and database.
 To complete the setup: